Nomad-Media/samples-js/live-channel/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Cancels a segment.](ref:cancelsegment)
+> For more information about the API call used go to [Cancel Segment](https://developer.nomad-cms.com/docs/cancel-segment)

 ## Complete Segment